daniandtheweb/ai-info-for-amd-gpus/windows/stable-diffusion.md

 ## stable-diffusion.cpp

-It should work but I haven't tested it yet.
+It should work on Windows using a GPU supported by ROCm.